A 101 of UNC and the 2017 NBA Draft

 The biggest question mark for Carolina fans is certainly whether Bradley will be staying or leaving.
 Justin Jackson is has been projected to be picked up by the Heat, so any Miami based Carolina fans could have Jackson to look forward to.
 Hicks and Meeks are both on the fringe of being picked up late in the second round or as undrafted free agents.
 Players such as Danny Green have unexpectedly created the Carolina legacy in the NBA, so we can’t count any of these players out as the next alumn to carry on the Carolina legacy in the NBA.
 Tune into the draft on June 22 to find out where our boys are off to next.

-This article is sponsored by Lane & Associates.
-You can visit their Dental offices in Raleigh, Durham, Cary and Pinehurst.
-If you have any oral health or dental needs, many of the dentists and doctors at Lane & Associates graduated from the UNC School of Dentistry.
+This article is sponsored by Wells Family Dental in Raleigh, NC.
+If you have any oral health or dental needs, many of the dentists and doctors at Wells Family Dental graduated from the UNC School of Dentistry.